yiisoft/validator/docs/guide/built-in-rules-callback.md

 }
 ```

 The signature is the same as in a regular function.
-Note that there are no limitations for visibility levels and static
+Note that there are no restrictions on visibility levels and static
 modifiers, all of them can be used (`public`, `protected`, `private`, `static`).

-Using a `callback` argument instead of `method` with PHP attributes is prohibited because of the current PHP language
+Using a `callback` argument instead of `method` with PHP attributes is prohibited due to current PHP language
-limitations (a callback can't be inside PHP attribute).
+restrictions (a callback can't be inside a PHP attribute).

 ### For the whole object

-It's also possible to check the object as a whole:
+It's also possible to check the whole object:

 ```php
 use Exception;